 A sexual misconduct case will be tried in front of a jury in which the victim must testify.
-In your case, your Minnesota criminal defense attorney will be working hard for you.
+In your case, your Minneapolis sexual misconduct attorney will be working hard for you.
 Your criminal defense attorney looks for inconsistencies and holes in the testimony of any witnesses, including the victim.
 A strategic approach has to be used because the law is very strict in this area.
 However, the law allows you the right to a trial because you are innocent until proven guilty.

 If you have been accused of sexual misconduct, do not give in to the charges.
 You have a right to fight for the best possible outcome in your case, which can include dismissed or reduced charges and consequences.
-You need to have an attorney by your side who is familiar with the law and how it can work for you.
-Call us today at 612-332-2000 or fill out our contact form for your free case evaluation.
+You need to have an attorney on your side who is familiar with the law and how it can work for you.

 Personalized Case Attention